olimorris/onedarkpro.nvim/README.md

 #### Configuring styles/colors/highlight groups based on the theme

-When configuring the theme, it may be useful to apply different colors or styles depending on whether `onedark` or `onelight` is active.
+When configuring the colorscheme, it may be useful to apply different colors or styles depending on whether `onedark` or `onelight` is active.
 This can be achieved by applying a conditional in the configuration:

 ```lua
 hlgroups = {